 Writing Center: The SJSU Writing Center offers a variety of free resources to help students become better writers.
 The center offers writing resources, workshops, and one-on-one and small-group tutoring sessions.
 Services support writing for students in all disciplines and at all levels.
-The SJSU Writing Center has two in-person locations, Clark Hall, Suite 126 and MLK Library, 2nd floor.
+The SJSU Writing Center is located in the MLK Library on the 2nd floor.
 Workshops and tutoring are also available through online platforms.
 To make an appointment or to refer to the numerous online resources offered through the Writing Center, visit the Writing Center website at sisu.edu/writingcenter.